giannosfor/NodePara/README.md

 in which the phone at pl moves due east a distance of 4 units, ending at (4, 0).
 Then it is possible to keep the phones fully connected during this Exercises
-motion: We begin by assigning Pl to b~ and P2 to b2, and we reassign pl to bz and Pz to b~ during the motion (for example, when p~ passes the point (2, 0)).
+motion: We begin by assigning Pl to b1 and P2 to b2, and we reassign pl to b2 and P2 to b1 during the motion (for example, when p1 passes the point (2, 0)).

 Algorithm Design by Jon Kleinberg and Éva Tardos